elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 -	Facilitate interaction between the industry and UCL scholars

 -	Showcase the excellence of Projects made by the Department of Computer Science

+-	Enable communication between industrial exponents and UCL professors

 -	Inform students and partners regarding events held by the Industry Exchange Network